nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ## Convenience methods

 ### Unsafe parsing
 By default, kantan.csv parses things safely: if an error occurs, no exception is thrown and you don't lose control of your code.
-Instead, the possibility for errors is encoded in [`DecodeResult`] and you have the opportunity, for example, to skip over incorrectly encoded rows.
+Instead, the possibility for errors is encoded in [`CsvResult`] and you have the opportunity, for example, to skip over incorrectly encoded rows.

 Sometimes though, you really want your code to crash if something goes wrong - you're writing a one-off bit of code whose sole purpose is to turn CSV into better shaped data, say.
-You can use [`asUnsafeCsvReader`] for this purpose: it'll unwrap the [`DecodeResult`] layer and throw an exception at the first error.
+You can use [`asUnsafeCsvReader`] for this purpose: it'll unwrap the [`CsvResult`] layer and throw an exception at the first error.

 ```tut
 rawData.asUnsafeCsvReader[Car](',', true).foreach(println _)